About

 • I play a bit part in a soap opera who’s main stars are three cats named Basil, Maggie, and Marvin the Girl.
 They are named after my favorite herb, favorite Simpson’s character, and favorite Hitchhiker’s Guide character, respectively.

-• I’ve almost won the game Pin the Diploma on the College.
-I will graduate in December.
+• I’ve finally won Pin the Diploma on the College.
+I will now commence in not using my degree.

 • My Christmas ornaments are one of the few things capable of making me truly sentimental.